-4.2.1 Under rule 3(1), the MA may designate an AI as a category 1 institution if he is satisfied that any of the grounds specified in Part 1 of Schedule 1 to the BLR (Specified Grounds) is applicable to the Al. (In the case of an Al that applies for the designation but none of the grounds specified in Part 1 of that Schedule is applicable to the Al, please refer to subsection 4.4 below).

-- 4.2.2 Ground 1: The AI is internationally active.
-In determining whether an AI is internationally active, the MA will assess the level of the AI's international exposure, as measured by the aggregate amount of its external claims and liabilities, against a quantitative benchmark.
-12 - 4.2.3 Ground 2: The AI is significant to the general stability and effective working of the banking system in Hong Kong.
-In assessing the level of significance of an AI to the local banking system, the MA will assess: - (a) the size of the Al's business operation, as measured by the amount of its total assets (after provisions), against a quantitative benchmark; 13 and
+- 4.2.1 Under rule 3(1), the MA may designate an AI as a category 1 institution if he is satisfied that any of the grounds specified in Part 1 of Schedule 1 to the BLR (Specified Grounds) is applicable to the AI.
+(In the case of an AI that applies for the designation but none of the grounds specified in Part 1 of that Schedule is applicable to the AI, please refer to subsection 4.4 below).
+Other AIs not designated as "category 1 institutions" are regarded as "category 2 institutions". - 4.2.2 Ground 1: The AI is internationally active.
+In determining whether an AI is internationally active, the MA will assess the level of the AI's international exposure, as measured by the aggregate amount of its external claims and liabilities, against a quantitative benchmark.14 - 4.2.3 Ground 2: The AI is significant to the general stability and effective working of the banking system in Hong Kong.
+In assessing the level of significance of an AI to the local banking system, the MA will consider: